Around 100 schools in northern Scotland closed as snow brings more disruption

 Police advised motorists to avoid the area.

-A yellow weather warning of snow and ice was also in place in the Scottish Borders, where it is in force until 11.59pm on Thursday.
+A yellow weather warning for snow and ice is also in place in the Scottish Borders until 11.59pm on Thursday.

-The Met Office said that in the yellow weather warning areas, there may be possible travel delays on roads, delays and cancellations on public transport services, and the risk of injury because of slippery terrain was higher than usual.
+The Met Office said in the yellow weather warning areas, there may be possible travel delays on roads, delays and cancellations on public transport services, and the risk of injury because of slippery terrain is higher than usual.

-Power cuts were also possible and mobile phone signal may be affected, while rural communities may also be cut off.
+Power cuts are also possible and mobile phone signal may be affected, while rural communities may also be cut off.

 Met Office chief forecaster Neil Armstrong said previously: “Cold Arctic air from the north is firmly in charge of the UK’s weather, bringing the first notable cold snap of this autumn and giving an early taste of winter weather.